Why add EV charging stations?

 Making EV charging equipment available to employees is a great way to attract value-driven talent to your organization.
 You can build a culture of commitment to environmental stewardship in the workplace and demonstrate your corporate social responsibility to visitors.
 In many cases lower cost Level 1 charging will be sufficient for your employees because they will be leaving their car to charge for a number of hours while they are working.
-The US Department of Energy's EV Everywhere Workplace Charging Challenge has a variety of resources available for workplaces considering EV charging.
+The US Department of Energy has a variety of resources available for workplaces considering EV charging.

 Charging For Customers

 Give people an incentive to browse a little longer in your store or stay for another course at your restaurant.
 It's also a good way to attract new business as well, as locations of public charging equipment are listed and mapped on a number of websites (like ours!) and AFDC Alternative Fuel Station Locator, ChargePoint and PlugShare.
 Choosing the right charging equipment for your business will depend on how long you expect customers to spend at your establishment.